stephaneVercouillieBMID/slate/source/index.html.md

 You can configure this option through the parameter “acr_values”, documented in the section 2.1.2.1 of the document _“33020 Technical Specification Service Provider OpenID”_.

 Two values are supported:
-` tag:sixdots.be,2016-06:acr_basic` : Basic level will let the User the choice to use either fingerprint (if Device is compatible) or his PIN.
+` tag:sixdots.be,2016-06:acr_basic` : Basic level will let the User the choice to use either fingerprint (if Device is compatible) or his PIN.<br>
-` tag:sixdots.be,2016-06:acr_advanced`: Advanced level will force the User to use his PIN.
+` tag:sixdots.be,2016-06:acr_advanced`: Advanced level will force the User to use her/his PIN.

 >### Is there any .NET sample code available?
 Please check the following link,